yongjaewon/Arduino_Nextion/readme.md

 Earlier improvemnets:

+- Function return values corrected.
-- systemStartUpCallback function pointer name corrected to match Nextion functionality/documentation new name: nextionReadyCallback
+- systemStartUpCallback function pointer name corrected to match Nextion functionality/documentation new name: nextionReadyCallback.
 - Error code list updated (NexHardware.cpp)
 - nextionStartupCallback function added.
-Called when when Nextion has started or reset
+Called when when Nextion has started or reset.
-- Added support for NodeMcu/esp8266, Software serial, Software serial can be used with arduino
+- Added support for NodeMcu/esp8266, Software serial, Software serial can be used with arduino.
 - Added support for global Nextion objects.
 (Optional page parameter added in the components)
-- NexVariable corrected to use int32_t data type
+- NexVariable corrected to use int32_t data type.
-- NextText corrected to return tru/false, and string length is returned in len parameter
+- NextText corrected to return tru/false, and string length is returned in len parameter.
-- NextText String object support added
+- NextText String object support added.
-- other small bug fixes done
+- Other small bug fixes done.
 - Added to support global Nextion events like CurrentPageIdCallback,systemStartUpCallback,... see NexHardware.h
 - Waveform corrections:
-  - Inheritance to support toutch events
+  - Inheritance to support toutch events.
-  - return values corrected
-  - set/get channel colour corrected to support all channels
+  - set/get channel colour corrected to support all channels.
 - Waveform enhancedments:
   - Suport scaled values:
    - define min and max values + coponent height in pixels (component support 255 pixel max height).
 When value is added to changell it is automatically scaled to component size and min/max value definitions.
-  - Add multiple values to line
+  - Add multiple values to line.
-  - Clear component
+  - Clear component.
-- Added get component height/width function calls to NexObject
+- Added get component height/width function calls to NexObject.
-- examples Nextion editor projects corrected
 - C style versions added for functions that uses std::vector etc..